abhinav2342/node-examples/Mongodb module/readme.md

 ### To run the program follow the following steps:
-- Mongodb , monog client and assert has been used in the module.
+- Mongodb , mongo client and assert (these two are node modules) has been used in the module.
 [x] Ensure that mongoDB is installed.

 [ ] Install mongo client for node.js (type the following in terminal)